The Taxable Profit

 Forecasting Corporation Tax

-Figurewizard forecasts will apply these rates of corporation tax based upon your finanical year start date.
+Figurewizard forecasts will apply these rates of corporation tax working from your finanical year start date.

 Taxable Profit